- Code KORE1020

-On successful completion of this course, students will have the knowledge and skills to engage at an Introductory level of Korean.
+On successful completion of this course, students will have the knowledge and skills to engage at a Beginner level of Korean.

 - Previous study of the language (both formal and informal, for example but not limited to, at school, or, home, or through online activities, etc.)

 - Being exposed to the language in childhood via a family member or friend